-Jet fuel exposure continued to be a common issue for those serving in the military long after the Vietnam War.
-Other forms of jet fuel came into play after the use of JP-4 fuel in Vietnam, which were also toxic and could cause long-term health problems.
-If you are a Veteran and came into contact with jet fuel, you may be suffering from symptoms of jet fuel exposure, even years after your service.
-Fortunately, jet fuel exposure can make you eligible to receive disability benefits from the VA.
+Jet fuel exposure continued to be a common issue for military personnel long after the Vietnam War.
+Other forms of jet fuel came into play after the use of JP4 fuel in Vietnam, which was also toxic and could cause long-term health problems.
+If you are a Veteran and came into contact with jet fuel, you may be suffering from symptoms of jet fuel exposure syndrome, even years after your service.
+Fortunately, jet fuel exposure can make you eligible to receive VA disability benefits from the VA.
 These benefits can help you get the financial resources you need to take care of yourself and your family, even if your condition keeps you from working.

 In this post, we’ll talk about the symptoms of exposure to jet fuel and the toxic herbicide it was often combined with, Agent Orange.
-We’ll also discuss how you can receive disability benefits for service-related exposure to these toxic substances.
+We’ll also discuss how you can receive VA disability compensation for service-connected exposure to these toxic substances.
 You shouldn’t have to suffer from the long-term effects of jet fuel exposure without getting the help that you need.
-At Berry Law, we’re committed to helping our fellow veterans get the support they deserve from the VA, including the many veterans who are suffering from the long-term effects of jet fuel exposure.
+At Berry Law, we’re committed to helping our fellow Veterans get the support they deserve from the VA, including the many Veterans who are suffering from the long-term effects of jet fuel exposure.

 One disease that is directly connected to jet fuel exposure is Parkinson’s disease.
-This is because of the presence of hydrocarbons in jet fuel, which is a significant factor in many Parkinson’s cases.
+Veterans exposed to jet fuel are at higher risk for Parkinson’s because of the presence of hydrocarbons in jet fuel, which is a significant factor in many Parkinson’s cases.
 Symptoms of Parkinson’s can make it extremely difficult to work and can make simple tasks nearly impossible, as the disease affects the central nervous system and inhibits movement control.
-Parkinson’s disease resulting from the hydrocarbons in jet fuel often manifests earlier than other causes of the disease, making the condition unexpectedly prevalent for younger veterans.
+Parkinson’s disease resulting from the hydrocarbons in jet fuel often manifests earlier than other causes of the disease, making the condition unexpectedly prevalent for younger Veterans.

-When a veteran has been exposed to jet fuel and develops Parkinson’s, the VA will generally recognize the condition as a service-related disability.
-If you can verify that your Parkinson’s developed due to exposure to jet fuel, the VA will provide you disability benefits.
+When a Veteran has been exposed to jet fuel and develops Parkinson’s, the VA will generally recognize the condition as a VA service connection.
+If you can verify that your Parkinson’s developed due to exposure to jet fuel and that the exposure occurred during active duty, the VA will provide you disability benefits.
 One of the most important steps to take to get disability benefits for Parkinson’s from the VA is to have significant medical evidence.
 Once a connection has been established between your case of Parkinson’s and your military service, the VA will see your application for disability benefits as legitimate.

-Another important consideration to make if you are a veteran suffering from Parkinson’s is that your symptoms may worsen over time.
+Another important consideration to make if you are a Veteran suffering from Parkinson’s is that your symptoms may worsen over time.
 It’s not pleasant to think about, but Parkinson’s can often progress and become more severe, meaning that it may become even more challenging to work.
-If your Parkinson’s symptoms worsen, make sure to apply to have your disability rating reevaluated by the VA.
-If service-related Parkinson’s disease has made it harder or even impossible for you to work, the VA may be willing to grant you a 100% disability rating.
+If your Parkinson’s symptoms worsen, file a VA disability claim to have your disability rating reevaluated by the VA.
+If service-related Parkinson’s disease has made it harder or even impossible for you to work, Veterans Affairs may be willing to grant you a 100% VA disability rating.

 Like Parkinson’s disease, neurological diseases like dementia and Alzheimer’s often progress and worsen over time.
-Veterans suffering from these diseases can become eligible for more support from the VA as symptoms worsen and cognitive functioning become more impaired.
-If you are a veteran suffering from any impairment of cognitive functioning and can verify that there is a connection between your condition and exposure to jet fuel, the VA will be able to grant you disability benefits.
+Veterans suffering from these diseases can become eligible for more support from the VA as symptoms worsen and cognitive functioning becomes more impaired.
+If you are a Veteran suffering from any impairment of cognitive functioning and can verify a disability-related connection to exposure to jet fuel, the VA should grant you VA disability benefits.

 Psychological issues are often inaccurately assessed by the VA.
-If the VA gives an inaccurate rating, a veteran will receive fewer benefits for their disability than they deserve.
-At Berry Law, we’re committed to helping veterans get the support they deserve from the VA — we don’t want any Veteran to be short-changed or left without resources that are crucial for their lives and the lives of their families.
-If you have received a disability rating for issues related to service-related jet fuel exposure and suspect that it is too low, we can help you appeal to the VA to get your rating changed.
+If the VA gives an inaccurate rating, a Veteran will receive fewer benefits for their disability than they deserve.
+At Berry Law, we’re committed to helping Veterans get the support they deserve from the VA — we don’t want any Veteran to be short-changed or left without resources that are crucial for their lives and the lives of their families.
+If you have received a VA disability rating for issues related to service-related toxic exposure to jet fuel and suspect that it is too low, we can help you appeal to the VA to get your rating changed.

 Agent Orange is a powerful and toxic herbicide that was used in the Vietnam War to destroy foliage concealment and enemy crops.
-The herbicide was often used in conjunction with jet fuel to make its destructive properties even more powerful.
-However, exposure to Agent Orange, along with jet fuel, has left many Vietnam vets with long-term health issues, including degenerative diseases.
+The herbicide was often used in conjunction with jet fuels to make its destructive properties even more powerful.
+However, exposure to Agent Orange, along with jet fuel, has left many Vietnam Vets with long-term health concerns, including degenerative diseases.

-If you served in Vietnam between January 9th, 1962, and May 7th, 1975, the VA considers you eligible to receive benefits for service-related exposure to Agent Orange.
-In addition, the VA will also presume Agent Orange exposure in any veterans who served around the Korean demilitarized zone between April 1st, 1968 and August 31st, 1971.
+If you served in Vietnam between January 9, 1962, and May 7, 1975, the VA considers you eligible to receive benefits for service-related exposure to Agent Orange.
+In addition, the VA will also presume Agent Orange exposure in any Veteran who served around the Korean demilitarized zone between April 1, 1968, and August 31, 1971.
 If you were in any way involved with piloting or maintaining the aircraft that sprayed Agent Orange herbicide, you could also have presumed exposure to Agent Orange acknowledged by the VA.